Farkites/DM_Project/README.md

 # DM_Project
 Final project for the Data Mining subject in the [Master Degree Program in Data Science and Advanced Analytics](https://www.novaims.unl.pt/mdsaa) in [Nova IMS (Universidade Nova de Lisboa)](https://www.novaims.unl.pt/default).
+Exact project guidelines can be found [here](https://github.com/Farkites/DM_Project/blob/master/Project_Guidelines_DM.pdf)

 The objective of this project was to develop a Client Segmentation for the non-profit organization [Paralyzed Veterans of American](https://www.pva.org/) (PVA).
 For the purpose of this project a CRISP-DM process was followed.
 An extensive data preparation was needed, including data cleansing, feature selection, feature engineering, among other necessary steps.